Brian McKnight

 BirthdayJun 5, 1969

-His work has earned him 16 Grammy Award nominations, third only to Zubin Mehta and Snoop Dogg for the record of most nominations for the award without a win.
+He has received 16 Grammy Award nominations, third only to Zubin Mehta and Snoop Dogg for having the most nominations for the award without a win.

 Biography from the Wikipedia article Brian McKnight.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.